 Yangon's 2023 population is now estimated at 5,610,241.
 In 1950, the population of Yangon was 1,302,462.
 Yangon has grown by 95,787 in the last year, which represents a 1.74% annual change.
 These population estimates and projections come from the latest revision of the UN World Urbanization Prospects.
 These estimates represent the Urban agglomeration of Yangon, which typically includes Yangon's population in addition to adjacent suburban areas.

 Yangon is a city that is located in Myanmar.
 It is the capital city of the Yangon Region.
 It was formerly the capital city of the country through 2006.
-The city has a population of over 4.34 million, although estimates vary since the country does not have an official census and has not taken one since 1983.
+The city has a population of over 4.34 million, although estimates vary since the country does not have an official census and had not taken an estimated census since 1983.
+In 2014, this finally changed, and a census was taken by school teachers numbering in the 100,000s.
+The most recent census report can be found here.
 The metropolitan population is 7,360,703.
 The city limits in recent years have expanded, leading to a significant increase in population.